Zhiwei2799/zhiweilin.github.io/_posts/2023-10-23-Decision-Tree.md

 well-known boosting models:

 1. **Gradient Boosting Machines (GBM):** A powerful boosting technique that builds trees sequentially, with each tree learning and correcting errors made by the previous one.
-GBM minimizes a loss function (e.g., mean squared error for regression, cross-entropy for classification) by using gradients.
+GBM minimizes a loss function (e.g., sum squared error for regression, cross-entropy for classification) by using gradients.

 2. **XGBoost (Extreme Gradient Boosting):** A highly efficient and scalable implementation of gradient boosting.
 It introduces several regularization techniques to prevent overfitting and improve performance.